Broken Keys

 Broken Keys (مفاتيح مكسرة) is a 2021 Lebanese drama film directed by Jimmy Keyrouz.
 It was selected as the Lebanese entry for the Best International Feature Film at the 93rd Academy Awards, but it was not nominated.
-The film was scheduled to premiered at the 2020 Cannes Film Festival, before the event was cancelled.
+The film was scheduled to be premiered at the 2020 Cannes Film Festival, before the event was cancelled.
 The film premiered at the Jeonju International Film Festival in May 2021.

 Plot

 A piano player attempts to rebuild his instrument after it is destroyed by ISIS.